 These Air Fryer Stuffed Mushrooms have become a crowd favorite around here.
 Honestly, they are just easier to make in the air fryer without having to turn on my oven.
-If you prefer them made in the oven though, you can view this recipe.
+If you prefer them made in the oven, though, you can view this recipe for oven-ready stuffed mushrooms.

 What do you need for Air Fryer Stuffed Mushrooms?